georgeliu95/TensorRT/plugin/multilevelCropAndResizePlugin/README.md

 ## Description

-The `PyramidROIAlignTLT` plugin performs the ROIAlign operation on the output feature maps from FPN (Feature Pyramid Network).
+The `MultilevelCropAndResize` plugin performs the ROIAlign operation on the output feature maps from FPN (Feature Pyramid Network).
 It is used for MaskRCNN inference in Transfer Learning Toolkit.

 ### Structure